KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-08-22-atomic-term-symbols-pt-3.md

 # Example 2: Excited $1s^22s^22p^43p^2$ Neon

-Let us apply three useful points that we have learnt until now.
+Let us apply three useful points that we have learned until now on an excited neon configuration of $1s^22s^22p^43p^2$.

 1. Completely filled subshells do not contribute to the overall $M_L$ and $M_S$, and thus can be ignored when determining term symbols.
 2. Electron configurations with the same number of electron holes (lack of electrons) have the same term symbols as those with the same number of electrons in the same subshell.